 Photos of the Various Locations/Jurisdictions

-Southeast End of GGB - GGNRA Jurisdiction on Moore Road to Fort Point
+GGNRA jurisdiction on Moore Road to Fort Point

 Timing, Permits, Agreements, and Fees for Filming and Photography on GGB Property

-The fees for a filming permit/location agreement are as follows (sample filming agreement):
+Fees for a filming permit/location agreement are as follows:

-$10,000 per day for Motion Pictures, Movies, TV Movies, Feature Films, TV Series, Music Videos, TV Commercials, Internet, Website, or YouTube Commercials/Promotions/Films, and any other form of commercial use.
+- $10,000 per day for Motion Pictures, Movies, TV Movies, Feature Films, TV Series, Music Videos, TV Commercials, Internet, Website, or YouTube Commercials/Promotions/Films, and any other form of commercial uses.

-The fee for a photography permit/location agreement are as follows (sample photography use license agreement):
+Fees for a still photography permit/location agreement are as follows:

 Don't Fly Drones at the Golden Gate Bridge